dexie bucks (DBX) Price Prediction & Price Forecasts 2025, 2026, 2030, 2040, 2050 | MEXC Exchange

 dexie bucks Historical Price

-According to the latest data gathered on dexie bucks live price page, the current price of dexie bucks is 0.05308USD.
-The circulating supply of dexie bucks(DBX) is 9.74M DBX , giving it a market capitalization of $517.12K.
+According to the latest data gathered on dexie bucks live price page, the current price of dexie bucks is 0.055249USD.
+The circulating supply of dexie bucks(DBX) is 9.75M DBX , giving it a market capitalization of $538.52K.

 The dexie bucks Price Prediction Module is a user-friendly tool designed to help you estimate potential future prices of DBX based on your own growth assumptions.
 Whether you're a seasoned trader or a curious investor, this module offers a simple and interactive way to forecast the token's future value.